 Why is that?

-All the Venture Capital people use IRR for calculating the investment performance.
+Most of the Venture Capital people use IRR for calculating the investment performance.
 This has to do with the very peculiar cash flow patterns between the VC funds and their investors.

-Unlike liquid investment vehicles such as mutual funds or bonds, people who agree to invest in the PE/VC funds, called Limited Partners (LPs), sign contracts with the funds that would lock up the capital to more than 5 years.
+Unlike liquid investment vehicles, such as mutual funds or bonds, people who agree to invest in the PE/VC funds, called Limited Partners (LPs), sign contracts with the funds that would lock up the capital to more than 5 years.